1mh/pyqt-examples/src/09 Qt dark theme/README.md

     ...
     app.setPalette(palette)

-To run this example yourself, please follow the [instructions in the main README of this repository](https://github.com/1mh/pyqt-examples#running-the-examples).
+To run this example yourself, please follow the [instructions in the README of this repository](https://github.com/1mh/pyqt-examples#running-the-examples).